odoo/owl/doc/miscellaneous/why_owl.md

 ## JIT compilation

-There is also a clear trend in the frontent world to compile code as much as possible ahead of time.
+There is also a clear trend in the frontend world to compile code as much as possible ahead of time.
 Most frameworks will compile templates ahead of time.
 And now Svelte is trying to compile the JS code away, so it can remove itself from the bundle.